MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 ## Update message

+When you edit or Undo delete a message sent to a bot in a chat, the bot gets a notification of the edit or undo delete an event.

-To get event notifications to handle the message updates in bot, you can either override `OnTeamsMessageEditAsync`, `OnTeamsMessageUndeleteAsync`, or `OnMessageUpdateActivityAsync` handlers when a sent message is edited or a deleted message is restored.
+To get an edit or undo delete event notification for a sent message in a bot, you can override the `OnTeamsMessageEditAsync`, `OnTeamsMessageUndeleteAsync`, or `OnMessageUpdateActivityAsync` handlers.

-The following code shows an example when a sent message is edited:
+The following is an example of an edit event notification for an edited message:

 # [C#](#tab/csharp3)